St. Anthony’s Lazarus Ministry

 Honoring Death With Dignity

 At St. Anthony Shrine, we are honored to be able to provide burials for our poorest sisters and brothers: the homeless and those who die alone or with no known next-of-kin.
-With the assistance of local funeral homes, such as Dolan Funeral Home and Casper Funeral Home, St. Anthony Shrine has provided funeral services and Masses for many of Boston’s most needy.
+With the assistance of local funeral homes, such as Dolan Funeral Home and Lawler & Crosby Funeral Home, St. Anthony Shrine has provided funeral services and Masses for many of Boston’s most needy.

 St. Anthony Shrine offers its services free of charge, including its facilities, Mass of Christian Burial, and grave space for those who would otherwise be buried in a pauper’s grave.
 The Shrine also pays for the cost of opening and closing the grave before and after the burial, and a modest grave marker.
 Other services may include clothing for the deceased, flowers and continued prayers from the worshipping community.